Changes to Form 1099-R in 2026: Distribution Code Y, New Reporting Boxes, and IRIS

 What is Box 7 on Form 1099-R?

-Box 7 contains the distribution code — a one or two character code that tells the IRS and the recipient how to categorize the distribution for tax purposes.
+Box 7 contains the distribution code — a one- or two-character code that tells the IRS and the recipient how to categorize the distribution for tax purposes.
 It determines whether early withdrawal penalties apply, whether the distribution qualifies for special treatment, and how it should be reported on the recipient’s return.

 Can two codes be used in Box 7?

-Yes — some distributions require two codes to fully describe them.
-A normal distribution from a Roth 401(k), for example, requires both Code 7 (normal distribution) and Code B (designated Roth account).
-Not all code combinations are valid; check the compatibility column in the reference table before combining codes.
+Yes.
+Some distributions require two codes to fully describe them.
+A normal distribution from a Roth 401(k) requires both Code 7 (normal distribution) and Code B (designated Roth account), entered as 7B.
+A QCD from a traditional IRA requires Code Y combined with Code 7, entered as Y7.
+Not all combinations are valid — check the compatibility column in the reference table before combining codes.

-What is the deadline for filing Form 1099-R?
+What is the new Box 7c on the 2026 Form 1099-R?

 What happens if I use the wrong distribution code?